 A chariot stuck in the mud of arrogance: Shiv Sena on Maharashtra deadlock

-Mumbai, Nov 04: Senior Shiv Sena leader Sanjay Raut said that the political impasse over formation of new government in Maharashtra was like a "chariot stuck in the mud of arrogance".
+Mumbai, Nov 04: Senior Shiv Sena leader Sanjay Raut said that the political impasse over formation of the new government in Maharashtra was like a "chariot stuck in the mud of arrogance".

 In his weekly column in Sena mouthpiece 'Saamana', Raut dared the BJP to impose President's rule in the state, saying such a step would be the party's "biggest defeat of the century".